suswagata05/Library-Management-GUI-Project/README.md

+# Library Management GUI
+A Java Swing-based Library Management System with SQLite database.
+This project implements full **CRUD (Create, Read, Update, Delete)** functionality for books using Java Swing and SQLite.

+## Technologies Used
+Java Swing for GUI
+SQLite for database
+JDBC for database connection

+## Author
+Suswagata Ghosh

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.